 Co-Founder / Creative Director

-I am in my third year of studying Art History at the University of St Andrews and have been a lover of art for many years!
+I am in my fourth year of studying Art History at the University of St Andrews and have been a lover of art for many years!
 My interests centre around the art market as well as the criminal underbelly of the art world.
 I find studying Art History to be so rewarding as the subject enriches and enhances so many different disciplines of life.
 I love how art can be connected to anything, be it mathematics, law, politics or performance.
 Art Pot was born in order to help express how interconnected art truly is, breaking down any barriers that place the subject into its own separate realm.
 Art can and should be felt and loved by everyone, regardless of the context!

 Co-Founder / Creative Director

-I am a third year Art History student at the University of St. Andrews, from Salerno, Italy.
+I am a fourth year Art History student at the University of St. Andrews, from Salerno, Italy.
 At five years old, while exploring the Louvre Museum from the first time, I remember looking astonished at the majestic Winged Victory.
 There I understood my path was in the art world!
 Now my passions shifted to modern times, with a particular focus on conceptual and postmodern art of the Americas.
 I am also interested in the sociological and anthropological aspects of art, such as the breakdown of the gallery space and the business psychology behind the art market.
 Art History means to me a world of opportunities, understanding social, political, cultural and historical contexts, while also abandoning yourself to insightful contemplation and individualistic understanding!

 Elliot Seth Faber